Encoding classical data into the squeezing of noisy-states for plasmonic communication

 Finally, we explore the feasibility of using a larger encoding alphabet.
 Specifically, we consider squeezing values corresponding to multiple logical states $r_0=0$~(0-dit), $r_1=0.1$~(1-dit),$r_2=0.2$~(2-dit) and $r_3=0.3$~(3-dit).
 In Fig.~3, we plot both the correlations ${\cal {C}}$ and their corresponding SNRs for each of these encoding levels at a propagation length of $L=10 L_0$.
 The results confirm that a multi-level~(multi-dit) squeezing-based data encoding scheme is also viable, and that using squeezed-noisy states significantly enhances distinguishability across all symbols in the alphabet.

-{\it Conclusion and Outlook}.--- We introduce a method for encoding classical information into surface plasmon polaritons~(SPPs) using the degree of squeezing as a data carrier.
-Specifically, we show how different squeezing values can represent classical symbols~(dits), forming a squeezing-based communication alphabet.
-While it is known that squeezing can persist over longer propagation distances than amplitude in plasmonic nanowires~(NWs), the decay is still significant.
-Even at a modest propagation length of $L=10L_0$, recovering small amounts of squeezing typically requires millions of repeated measurements.
+{\it Summary, Conclusions and Outlook}.--- We introduce a method to encode classical information into surface plasmon polaritons~(SPPs) using the degree of squeezing, and more generally nonclassicality, as a data carrier.
+Different squeezing values represent classical symbols~(dits), forming a squeezing-based communication alphabet.
+Although squeezing is known to survive longer than amplitude in plasmonic nanowires~(NWs), it still decays significantly.
+Even for a moderate propagation length of $L=10L_0$, recovering small residual squeezing typically requires millions to billions of repeated measurements.